xamarin/sketches/SlappySalmon/README.md

 Slappy Salmon
 =============

 This iOS (Unified) Sketch demonstrates live native UI development.

-You will want to change the path to `salmarin.jpg`, or run a local HTTP server and access it using `CreateLocalUri` (see top-level README.md).
+Note that the bundled salmon image is loaded using `UIImage.FromBundle ("salmarin.jpg")`.

 Credits
 -------